andreasvarga/PeriodicMatrices.jl/README.md

  0.041379744661220644 + 1.0im
   -0.0413797446612206 + 1.0im
 ````
 and therefore the solutions are unstable.
-The computations can be easily extended to several switching points as well.
+The computations can be easily extended to several switching points in $\tau$ as well.

 For a lossy Meissner equation, the computations reveal stability: